albinario/nhlscores-2.0/README.md

-This app is built using the NHL OPEN API
+This app is built using the NHL OPEN API and is running here: http://nhlscores.surge.sh